 Interviewer: Why is that?
 Why wasn’t security considered a field that should get the respect that we have for it today?

-So they had their own internal mechanisms, their own auditors, their own sets of concerns and really up until late 70’s, one of the concerns was correctness.
+So they had their own internal mechanisms, their own auditors, their own sets of concerns and really up until the late ’70s, one of the concerns was correctness.
 So you had EDP auditors who would actually manually do many of the same calculations the computer did to make sure the computer was doing them correctly.
 They didn’t trust it entirely.

 Interviewer: It’s like a boring job.

 Eugene Spafford: There also was very little in the way of networks that people saw in the same way.
 The government agencies that used computers were primarily concerned with leakage across different classification levels on a system, not on a network.
-They had access control because they vetted everyone who came in the buildings.
+They had access control because they vetted everyone who came into the buildings.

 So it’s a very different environment.
-During the 70’s, there had been work done on security architecture, security testing.
+During the ’70s, there had been work done on security architecture, security testing.
 But formal proofs had shown up that testing could never find all security vulnerabilities.
-So the government at the time had the attitude of we can allow zero opportunity for misbehavior of our systems.
+So the government at the time had the attitude of we can allow zero opportunity for the misbehavior of our systems.
 Effectively abandoned all funding in that area, all attention and focus everything on formal methods.